torifat/yarn-update/README.md

 ## UPDATE

+[The PR](https://github.com/yarnpkg/yarn/pull/1444) has been merged 🎉.
+Please use `yarn upgrade-interactive` instead.

+---

 **Please, don't use this tool.
 It doesn't handle `devDependencies`, `peerDependencies`, `optionalDependencies`, etc now.**

-Wait for this PR: https://github.com/yarnpkg/yarn/pull/1444
+~~Wait for this PR: https://github.com/yarnpkg/yarn/pull/1444~~

-If for some reason the PR gets rejected then I will update this tool.
-Thanks ❤️
+~~If for some reason the PR gets rejected then I will update this tool.
+Thanks ❤️~~

 ## yarn-update